adumont/hrm-cpu/README.md

 Instruction are encoded with 1 word (8 bit).
 Some instructions have one  operand which is also encoded with 8 bits.
 So the length of instruction is variable: some are 1 word wide, others are two words wide.

+## Assembler

+I have prepared a rudimentary [assembler](https://github.com/adumont/hrm-cpu/blob/harvard/logisim/prog/assembler) that translates an HRM program to the corresponding machine language that can then be loaded into the [PROG (Program ROM)](#prog-program-rom).

+This assembler is a shell script that uses awk(1).

+Usage:

+    $ assembler asmfile

+Output:

+- prog.BIN: the memory dump that can be loaded into Logisim ROM
+- prog.TXT: pretty print of the program with addresses, machine language, labels, and assembly instructions

+Example:

+Given a simple program that we save in FILE:

+    start:
+    INBOX
+    OUTBOX
+    JUMP start

+Let's run the assembler:

+    ./assembler FILE

+We'll get:

+    start:
+    00: 00    ; INBOX
+    01: 10    ; OUTBOX
+    02: 80 00 ; JUMP start

+And the corresponding machine language memory dump ready to load into PROG:

+    v2.0 raw
+    00 10 80 00

 # Microarchitecture

 The microarchitecture is very loosely inspired from MIPS architecture.
 The CPU is a multi-cycle CPU with a Harvard design.

-The following block diagram shows the components, the data path and control path (in red dashed line).
+The following block diagram shows all the components, the data path and control path (in red dashed line).

 ![](assets/HRM-CPU-Harvard.png)